rubocop/ruby-style-guide/README.md

 This Ruby style guide recommends best practices so that real-world Ruby programmers can write code that can be maintained by other real-world Ruby programmers.
-A style guide that reflects real-world usage gets used, and a style guide that holds to an ideal that has been rejected by the people it is supposed to help risks not getting used at all &ndash; no matter how good it is.
+A style guide that reflects real-world usage gets used, while a style guide that holds to an ideal that has been rejected by the people it is supposed to help risks not getting used at all&mdash;no matter how good it is.

 The guide is separated into several sections of related rules.
 I've tried to add the rationale behind the rules (if it's omitted I've assumed it's pretty